 These are theoretical figures and in practice the fact that you may be using tabbed dividers, and may have some A3 sheets folded double, will mean that the realistic capacity of a 48mm comb, for example, may be not much more than 350 sheets.

-If you decide to use D-ring binders you should have your own two-hole punch even if you are using a reprographics shop to do the printing and assembly because you might need to replace the odd page if it is discovered that it has not printed properly.
+If you decide to use 2D-ring binders you should have your own two-hole punch even if you are using a reprographics shop to do the printing and assembly because you might need to replace the odd page if it is discovered that it has not printed properly.

 Binders come in various sizes:-

-An A4, 2 D-Ring, 25mm Capacity binder, can accommodate 250 sheets of 80 gsm paper
+An A4, 2 D-Ring, 25mm capacity binder, can accommodate 250 sheets of 80 gsm paper

-An A4, 2 D-Ring, 40mm Capacity binder, can accommodate 400 sheets of 80 gsm paper
+An A4, 2 D-Ring, 40mm capacity binder, can accommodate 400 sheets of 80 gsm paper

-An A4, 2 D-Ring, 50mm Capacity binder, can accommodate 500 sheets of 80 gsm paper
+An A4, 2 D-Ring, 50mm capacity binder, can accommodate 500 sheets of 80 gsm paper

-These are, however, theoretical figures and in practice the fact that you may be using tabbed dividers, and may have some A3 sheets folded double, may mean that the realistic capacity of a 40mm Capacity binder, for example, may be little more than 300 sheets.
+These are, however, theoretical figures and in practice the fact that you may be using tabbed dividers, and may have some A3 sheets folded double, may mean that the realistic capacity of a 40mm capacity binder, for example, may be little more than 300 sheets.
 It is important not to overfill a binder - i.e. there should be no sheets beyond the point where the straight part of the D-ring starts to curve - in order to ensure that pages can be turned over easily without snagging.
-65mm capacity binders are available but not recommended because, if filled, there is such a thickness of paper that it is difficult to turn to a page which is towards the end.
+65mm capacity binders do exist but are not recommended because, if filled, there is such a thickness of paper that it is difficult to turn to a page which is towards the end.

-The quoted width of a D-ring binder is the size of the straight part of the D-ring (before it starts to curve) which holds the pages.
+The quoted width of a 2D-ring binder is the size of the straight part of the D-ring (before it starts to curve) which holds the pages.
 The actual width of the spine of the binder is a bit more.
-For example a 40mm Capacity D-ring binder has a spine width of approximately 55mm.
+For example a 40mm Capacity 2D-ring binder has a spine width of approximately 55mm.

 Disclaimer